-Remember: Any costs you include must be capitalised on your organisation's balance sheet.
+Remember: Any costs you include must be able to be capitalised on your organisation's balance sheet.
 Only include any of the above costs if you are able to do this, in line with your organisation's policy.

 Personal access costs